-Yes.
-We like to do things differently at Lazer.
-If you’re using the lamp for off-roading, we know that the lamps can sustain some pretty hefty impacts during competition driving.
-The front fascia of the lamp is fully serviceable/replaceable without having to break the lens seal (i.e. water-tightness).
+It depends.
+If you’re using the lamp for off-roading for example, we know that the lamps can sustain some pretty hefty impacts during competition driving.
+Some cosmetic parts of the lamps are fully serviceable/replaceable without having to break the lens seal (i.e. water-tightness).
 We are happy to supply replacement parts to our customers, see our terms for details.

-Yes, our ST, Linear (excluding 24 Flood and 48) and the large majority of our Triple-R range of lights are fully ECE approved for road use (E11 marked) - please visit the relevant product page for details.
+Yes, our ST, Linear (excluding 24 Flood and 48) and the large majority of our Triple-R range of lights are fully ECE approved to Reg 112 for road use (E9 marked) - please visit the relevant product page for details.
 Lamps must be mounted in such a way to comply with local laws, so we all suggest checking local regulations for the latest, most up-to-date information, as requirements do change from one country to the next.
 For more information you can visit our 'In The Spotlight' pages where we have written a piece that explains in more details what the regulations are, and how they might apply to you.

 Yes, our lights are completely watertight when submerged from cold and also when submerged hot (causing negative pressure).
 Every lamp leaving our UK manufacturing facility is pressure tested to confirm seal integrity, backed up by our five year warranty.

 Yes.
 We use an uprated silicon coated gore tex breather to permit high pressure jet washing in to the charge cooling system, without risk of water ingress to the lamp.